WindMillCode/Windmillcode-Angular-CDK/projects/wml-toggle/README.md

 # WML Toggle

+This content is for the 18.2.3100 version.
+Switch to the[latest version](/Windmillcode-Angular-CDK-Docs/components/wml-toggle/)for up-to-date documentation.

 The Angular WML Toggle library offers a customizable toggle switch component for Angular applications.
 This library provides an easy-to-integrate toggle switch that enhances user interfaces by allowing binary choices such as settings or preferences.
 The core component, <code dir="auto">WMLToggleZeroComponent</code> , is designed to be flexible and modular, enabling developers to tailor its appearance and behavior to fit their application’s requirements.
 Features include:

 Customizable Appearance: Modify the toggle’s background colors, text, and styles.Event Handling: Define actions on toggle state changes.Integration with Forms: Supports reactive forms and updates based on form control status.Responsive Design: Adapts to different screen sizes for a consistent user experience.